Fusion systems and localities -- a dictionary: The correspondence between partial normal subgroups and normal subsystems

-The remainder of this section is devoted to the proof of Proposition~\ref{mainStepI}.
-Throughout we assume that Hypothesis~\ref{HypStepI} holds.
-We write $\tilde{\Pi}\colon\tD\rightarrow \tL$ for the partial product on $\tL$.
-We assume moreover that Proposition~\ref{mainStepI} is false.
+The remainder of this section is devoted to the proof of Theorem~\ref{mainStepI}.
+Fix a saturated fusion system $\F$ over $S$ with a normal subsystem $\E$ over $T$.
+Assume the proposition is false for $(\F,\E,T)$ and some choice of $(\L,\Delta,S)$.
+Then there exists an $\F$-natural locality $(\L^+,\Delta^+,S)$ of objective characteristic $p$ such that